jordan4ibanez/fast_pack/README.md

     double minX = myTextureCoordinates.minX;
     double maxY = myTextureCoordinates.maxY;

     /*
     So on and so forth

+    If you want even more precision, direct pixel location access, you can do this:
+    */

+    Rect coords = packer.getTextureCoordinates("blah1");

+    /*
+    This will give you a bunch of extra information on the specific texture as well

     Hopefully this is helpful to you!
 Enjoy! :D
     */

 }